Skip to Main Content

 ● Community Development

 The EMSD was created under Arizona State Statute 48-575 and is also referred to as a Business Improvement District.
 Assessments are controlled by the City of Phoenix, which chooses to contract with Downtown Phoenix Inc. for the provision of these services.
-Downtown Phoenix Inc. is guided by a volunteer EMSD advisory board representing a cross-section of downtown stakeholders, including property owners, tenants, merchants, cultural and nonprofit organizations, city and county management, and elected officials.
+Downtown Phoenix Inc. is guided by a volunteer EMSD advisory board representing a cross-section of Downtown stakeholders, including property owners, tenants, merchants, cultural and nonprofit organizations, city and county management, and elected officials.
 The EMSD work plan and budget are approved annually by the EMSD Advisory Board before undergoing the formal approval process, including a public hearing, by the Mayor and City Council.

 Ruben Alonzo